 Antigonight: Art After Dark Festival is a free arts festival that aims to be inclusive and accessible to all persons.
-This year, the festival runs from September 4th-18th in Antigonish, L'nuewa'ki (Mi’kma’ki)/Nova Scotia.
+This year, the festival runs September 16th & 17th in Antigonish, L'nuewa'ki (Mi’kma’ki)/Nova Scotia.

-Since its inception in 2010, Antigonight Art After Dark has been Antigonish Culture Alive’s most recognizable and popular public art event.
-It is specifically designed to offer the public an opportunity to appreciate art in a public venue.
-The festival provides both the opportunity for artists to display their work and become known within the community but also gives the community the opportunity to interact with contemporary artwork of different mediums, such as dance, theatre, music, visual arts, and other forms of live artistic interaction.
+Since its inception in 2010, Antigonight: Art After Dark has been Antigonish Culture Alive’s most recognizable and popular outdoor, public art event.
+The festival provides an opportunity for artists to display their work and become known within the community and give the community the chance to interact with contemporary art spanning multiple mediums, such as dance, theatre, music, sound art, and installation art.
 Annual attendance at the festival has been around 3,000 for the last two years.
-The festival takes place in September and is free, open to all, and accessible by wheelchair and stroller.
-Art projects are positioned around downtown venues including parks, closed-off sections of Main Street, and the public library where visitors have easy access to the exhibits.
+The festival takes place in September and is FREE, open to all, and accessible by wheelchair and stroller.
+Art projects are positioned around downtown venues including parks, closed-off sections of Main Street, and the public library where visitors have easy access.
 Exhibits and performances are found on sidewalks and in storefronts, alleyways, and nooks and crannies of the downtown.
-Each year, artists are invited to submit proposals and selected to present projects that are participatory in nature.
-Over the years, projects have included music, dance, painting, sculpture, workshops in visual arts, storytelling, performance, and theatre.
+Each year, artists are invited to submit proposals and selected to present projects that lean towards the participatory.

 - Provide free and accessible arts programming for North-Eastern L’nuewa’ki (Mi’kma’ki)/Nova Scotia.